Local Portfolio Criteria

 - Programs or services that do not serve a critical mass of EPA youth

-- Programs or services that are not requested directly by schools or the community
+- Programs or services that do not have strong advocates in EPA schools or community